WiserTixx/WiserMod/README.md

 # Warning

-I'm not responsible if you get banned from servers or worlds, use my programs at your own risk.
+I'm not responsible for anything done with my software, use it at your own risk.